 Disease Related:

 * Participants with a history of central nervous system (CNS) metastasis.
+Note: Participants with treated, asymptomatic, and clinically stable dural metastases are eligible.

 Study Plan